rachelesmee/website/foss4guk2019/index.md

 ## Tickets and Registration

-Tickets will no more than <strong>£40 per day</strong>, with concession rates available too.
+Tickets will be no more than <strong>£40 per day</strong>, with concession rates available too.
 They've not been released yet, but keep an eye out for an announcement.

 ## Code of Conduct
 Participants at FOSS4G UK 2019 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).